pjagada/strongholdnotcalculator/README.md

 Basically, one eye is faster and riskier, two eye is slower and safer.

 ## Notable runs using notcalculator
-[Cube1337x 11:05 IGT]: - fastest run that uses perfect
+[Cube1337x 11:05 IGT] - fastest run that uses perfect

 [Horsey 8:49 IGT stronghold enter] - one of the first runs to do it from anywhere in the chunk